Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 where $h$ is an external field that explicitly breaks the global U(1) symmetry, $\psi \rightarrow e^{i \varphi}\psi$.
 For thermal phase transitions, $\alpha\propto(T-T_c)$ where $T$ is the temperature and $T_c$ is the critical temperature associated to the spontaneous breaking of the U(1) symmetry in the limit of $h\to0$.

 In the $h=0$ limit, the homogeneous equilibrium solution can be found by minimizing the GL free energy, $\partial F/\partial\psi^*=0$, or equivalently $\alpha \psi+\beta|\psi|^2\psi=0$.
 Above the critical point, $\alpha>0$, the ground state equilibrium solution is $\langle \psi \rangle=0$ and the U(1) symmetry is not broken.
 At $T=T_c$, a second order phase transition characterized by the spontaneous breaking of the U(1) symmetry emerges.
 Below $\alpha=0$, in the broken (or superfluid) phase, we have a non-zero expectation value for the order parameter given by $\langle \psi\rangle=\sqrt{-\alpha/\beta}$ (see blue line in the phase diagram in Fig.~\ref{fig1}).
-When the parameter $h$ is non-zero, Eq. \eqref{eq1} is modified to $\alpha\psi+\beta|\psi|^2\psi=h$, and the sharp second order phase transition is now substituted by a continuous crossover (green line in the phase diagram in Fig.~\ref{fig1}).
+When the parameter $h$ is non-zero, the minimization of the GL functional yields to $\alpha\psi+\beta|\psi|^2\psi=h$, and the sharp second order phase transition is now substituted by a continuous crossover (green line in the phase diagram in Fig.~\ref{fig1}).
 The crossover line can be obtained analytically and the expectation value of the order parameter $\langle \psi \rangle$ is now non zero for any value of $\alpha$.
 In the rest of the manuscript, we will always consider the \textit{pseudo-spontaneous} regime in which $h \ll \langle \psi \rangle$.
+The characteristics of the GL potential in Eq.~\eqref{free} for $h \neq 0$ are discussed in detail in the \textit{End Matter}, and they exhibit intriguing similarities with first-order phase transitions, which will be further elaborated in the \textit{Outlook} section.

 In the $h=0$ limit, the critical point is described by two critical exponents $\nu$ and $z$, that in the mean-field approximation are fixed to $\nu=1/2$ and $z=2$.
 These fully characterize the critical dynamics and, in particular, the divergence of the relaxation time $\tau $ (\textit{critical slowing down}) and correlation length $\xi$, $\tau \propto |T-T_c|^{-\nu z}$ and $\xi \propto |T-T_c|^{-\nu}$.
 On the other hand, when $h \neq 0$, these divergent behaviors are regulated and both $\tau$ and $\xi$ are finite at any temperature (see \textit{End Matter}).